 - Although gestures of bullying generally refer to a deliberate behaviour, in some situations they may be involuntary or without realizing the effect on others.
 This may be the case with youth who, lacking maturity, don’t anticipate the effects of their actions, or people with neurological disorders (e.g. associated with autism spectrum disorder (ASD), cranial trauma, or the consequences of aging) that prevent them from objectively assessing the impact of their behaviour and rob them of the ability to restrain themselves from performing certain gestures.
 Therefore, the personal characteristics of the author of these acts must always be taken into account.

 - The characteristic entitled “Unequal power relationship” may be the result of superiority in numbers, age, physical strength, authority, difference in abilities, or the desire of one participant to gain power at the expense of the other.

 The manifestations of bullying may be part of a larger and punishable offence such as abuse, negligence, discrimination, exploitation, or domestic, family, or sexual violence (see the

-glossary, in French).
+glossary).
 However, they are not necessarily part of those other problems.